 Owner & Director

 Rachel has been in the arts for as long as she can remember and is well known for being a professional dance instructor and youth technique coach.
 She grew up in Augusta, Georgia, and later traveled to further her training in ballet, jazz, contemporary and theater, participating in various programs all over the states.
 Some of these programs included an internships at Disney, Carowinds - Paramount, as well as multiple ballet companies, festivals and jazz intensives.
 She has worked alongside highly-respected professionals in the industry and over the past 20+ years has worked her way up to producing events and live shows.
 She has served as a judge for dance competition circuits, cheer competitions and college level festivals.
-With an additional background in graphic art design, stage sets and youth organization management she the owner of The North Augusta School of Dance.
-Rachel loves locally working within her community supporting non-profit organizations such as the North Augusta Cultural Arts Council and was awarded the WRDW News 12 Time to Care Award in May 2016 for her leadership in the community.
+She has an additional background in graphic art design, stage sets and youth organization management and she is the owner of The North Augusta School of Dance.
+Rachel loves working locally within her community supporting non-profit organizations such as the North Augusta Cultural Arts Council and was awarded the WRDW News 12 Time to Care Award in May 2016 for her leadership in the community.
 Rachel takes a great deal of pride in the relationships she builds with her students and is recognized for developing dancers to reach their highest potential.
 She finds it fulfilling to help dancers realize what they are truly capable of accomplishing.
 She’s incredibly grateful to be able to do what she loves and it’s evident in her students’ adopted passion and talent.
 Outside of the dance studio, you can find Rachel keeping tabs on just about every Broadway show ever created, enjoying married life with her husband Daniel, and her daughter Mia.

 Performing Arts Director